php-resta/resta-core/src/resta/Client/README.md

 As an annotation, the client object will be annotated and written by resta into your automatic 'annotationManager' file.

 * The main topic is your definitions in the Create.php file.

+# Define request objects.
+Identifying request objects is very important.
+By default, the above Create.php file processes all requests directly and does not impose any sanctions.

+* ###### All request sanctions must be defined as 'protected property' and 'protected function'.